Rise to Success: Career Highlights of Ruben Gallego

 How Ruben Gallego built a successful career.
 Explore key moments that defined the journey.

-Ruben Gallego is an American politician and Marine Corps veteran currently serving as the junior United States Senator from Arizona since 2025.
-As a member of the Democratic Party, Gallego previously served in the U.S. House of Representatives for Arizona from 2015 to 2025.
-Prior to his federal service, he was a member of the Arizona House of Representatives from 2011 to 2014.
-His background includes military service and a progression through state and federal political offices.
+Rubén Marinelarena Gallego is an American politician currently serving as the junior United States senator from Arizona since 2025.
+As a member of the Democratic Party, Gallego previously served as a U.S. Representative for Arizona from 2015 to 2025.
+Prior to his time in Congress, he was a member of the Arizona House of Representatives from 2011 to 2014.
+His career has been dedicated to public service in the state of Arizona at both the state and federal levels.

 2002: Joined the Marines

-In 2007, Gallego led Michael Nowakowski's successful campaign for District 7 Phoenix City Council, later becoming Nowakowski's chief of staff.
+In 2007, Gallego led Michael Nowakowski's successful campaign for District 7 Phoenix City Council.

-In 2009, Gallego stepped down as chief of staff to focus on his campaign for the Arizona State House in District 16.
+In 2009, Gallego stepped down as chief of staff to focus on his campaign for the Arizona State House.

 In 2010, Gallego won his campaign for the Arizona State House in District 16.

-In 2011, Ruben Gallego began serving as a member of the Arizona House of Representatives.
+In 2011, Ruben Gallego became a member of the Arizona House of Representatives.

 In 2011, The Arizona Republic named Gallego a distinguished freshman lawmaker.
-His first successful bill granted in-state tuition status to veterans residing in Arizona.
+He successfully passed a bill granting in-state tuition status to veterans residing in Arizona and also supported the repeal of Arizona SB 1070.

 2012: Elected assistant minority leader

-In 2012, Gallego was elected assistant minority leader in the Arizona House.
+In 2012, Gallego was elected assistant minority leader.

 February 27, 2014: Announced Candidacy for Congress